Egyptian revolution of 1952: Consolidation

-The Revolution Command Council (RCC), made up of the previous nine-member command committee of the Free Officers in addition to five more members, chaired by Naguib, was formed.
+The Coup Command Council (CCC), made up of the previous nine-member command committee of the Free Officers in addition to five more members, chaired by Naguib, was formed.
 Ali Maher was asked to form a civilian government.
 The first issue was regarding the 1923 constitution.
 Ali Maher's argument that "immediate return of constitutional procedure" would "leave the country saddled with a defective constitution, an unsuitable electoral system, and an inefficient, party-ridden administration" was understood by the junta.
 A three-man regency was created to oversee palace affairs consisting of Prince Muhammad Abdel Moneim, Wafdist Bahey El Din Barakat Pasha and Colonel Rashad Mehanna.

 The six principles of the RCC were: